Use Cases

 });

-// Map a custom domain - HTTPS provisioned automatically
+// Map a custom domain - route is immediate, HTTPS becomes active once DNS points at the edge

 const endpoint = await ws.publicAccess.expose(deployment.id, {